Arsh1a/Bracker/README.md

 # Bracker

-Bracker is an open source issue tracker that provides a simple but powerful solution.
+Bracker is an open source ticket tracker that provides a simple but powerful solution.

 ## Installation